 How does steel compare to aluminium glazing systems?

 Aluminium is typically more lightweight compared to steel and other window materials.
 Previously, steel was considered less thermally efficient due to the conductive properties of the metal, however, advances in modern glazing have allowed steel profiles to include a full thermal break.
-One of the advantages to specifying steel over aluminium is the true traditional look, which can be replicated with aluminium but not exactly matched.
+One of the advantages of specifying steel over aluminium is the truly traditional look, which can be replicated with aluminium but not exactly matched.